 CSLP will review all state winners during April 2016.
 In the spring of 2016, CSLP will award each CSLP approved State Teen Video Challenge Winner $150.
 Their Local Public Library will receive prizes worth at least $50 from CSLP and Upstart.
 The Collaborative Summer Library Program (CSLP) is a grassroots consortium of states and member affiliates working together to provide high-quality summer reading program materials for public libraries.

 Questions?
-Contact your local library.
+Contact your local public library.